darrennorris/testmap/README.md

 ## Installation

-You can install the development version of testmap like so:
+You can also download the data to check and visualise using R. As the data files are large they cannot be submitted to CRAN.
+So you need to install testmap like so:

 ``` r
 install.packages("remotes")